xbeat/Machine-Learning/README.md

 Metaclasses are a powerful feature in Python that allow you to customize class creation.
 They provide a way to intercept and modify the class creation process, enabling you to add or modify attributes, methods, or behaviors of classes automatically.

+## Distance Metrics in Python!
+A Slideshow

+Introduction to Distance Metrics

+Distance metrics are mathematical functions used to measure the similarity or dissimilarity between two points in a given space.
+They play a crucial role in various fields, including machine learning, data analysis, and information retrieval.
+This slideshow will demystify distance metrics and demonstrate their implementation using Python.

 ## Understanding the Curse of Dimensionality with Python

 The Curse of Dimensionality